-We expect to expand our research, development and regulatory capabilities, and as a result, we may encounter difficulties in managing our growth, which could disrupt our operations.
+We expect to expand our clinical development research, development and regulatory capabilities, and as a result, we may encounter difficulties in managing our growth, which could disrupt our operations.

-We expect to experience significant growth in the scope of our operations, particularly in the areas of research, drug development and regulatory affairs.
+We expect to experience significant growth in the scope of our operations, particularly in the areas of clinical development research, drug development and regulatory affairs.
 To manage our anticipated future growth, we must continue to implement and improve our managerial, operational and financial systems, expand our facilities and continue to recruit and train additional qualified personnel.
+We expect that if our drug candidates continue to progress in development, we may require significant additional investment in personnel, management systems and resources, particularly in the build out of our commercial capabilities.
+Over the next several years, we may experience significant growth in the number of our employees and the scope of our operations, particularly in the areas of drug development, regulatory affairs and sales and marketing.
 Due to our limited financial resources and our limited operating history, we may not be able to effectively manage the expected expansion of our operations.
+The physical expansion of our operations may lead to significant costs and may divert our management and business development resources.
 Any inability to manage growth could delay the execution of our business plans or disrupt our operations.